whotookzakum/bapharia.com/src/lib/guides/combat.md

 The developers have stated that they prefer to add more skill diversity to existing classes than create new classes that aren't very unique.

 ### 📈 Skill Variants
-G3 Skills have three variations: Normal, Alpha, and Beta variants.
+At G3+, skills have three variations: Normal, Alpha, and Beta variants.
 These variants slightly alter how a skill works, such as increasing the number of hits, adding additional buffs/debuffs, and more.

-G3 **Alpha skills** can be purchased with class tokens at the Class Master.
+**Alpha skills** can be purchased with class tokens at the Class Master.
 To unlock his shop, you need to be **Adventure Rank 9** and **Class Level 45** and complete all of his quests.
 To *purchase* from the shop, you need to be Level 50.

 The class tokens can be obtained from tasks in the **Class Adventure Boards**.
 To get these boards, you must complete a quest chain given by your respective "class instructor" NPC.
 Below are links to the **final** quest in the quest chain—you can follow the prerequisites backwards to find where to start.